The Color Purple in Atlanta at The Fabulous Fox Theatre

 The situation with Sophia's character reminded me of the current day police brutality occurrences.
 I will never understand why people think that being for police reform is anti-police.
 When people question me about if police reform is necessary, I challenge them to take a look within their workplace to see if each staff member deserves and/or is qualified to be in the position they are in.
 If they say yes, then I think they are delusional.

 So many factors come in to play with individuals getting hired – usually comes down to who you know and not necessarily what you know or your qualifications.

 I digress, this musical is simply amazing.
-The acting, singing, dancing and emotional depth the actors are able to portray in their individual roles was incredible.
+The acting, singing, dancing, and emotional depth the actors are able to portray in their individual roles were incredible.